yeastpro/ExpressYeaself/README.md

-# expressYeaself
+#ExpressYeaself
-An open source predictive model of protein expression in yeast, written in Python.
+An open source predictive model of protein Expression in yeast, written in Python.

 ## Summary

-expressYeaself is a ...
+ExpressYeaself is a ...

 ## Configuration

 ## License

-expressYeaself is licensed under the [MIT license](https://github.com/yeastpro/expressYeaself/blob/master/README.md).
+ExpressYeaself is licensed under the [MIT license](https://github.com/yeastpro/ExpressYeaself/blob/master/README.md).